Learning to Generate Chairs, Tables and Cars with Convolutional Networks: Model description

 Our goal is to train a neural network to generate accurate images of objects from a high-level description: style, orientation with respect to the camera, and additional parameters such as color, brightness, etc. The task at hand hence is the inverse of a typical recognition task: rather than converting an image to a compressed high-level representation, we need to generate an image given the high-level parameters.

 Formally, we assume that we are given a dataset of examples $D = \lbrace (\class^1, \view^1, \augparams^1), \dots ,(\class^N, \view^N, \augparams^N) \rbrace$ with targets $O = \lbrace (\RGB^1, \segm^1), \dots, (\RGB^N, \segm^N) \rbrace$.
 The input tuples consist of three vectors: $\class$ is the one-hot encoding of the model identity (defining the style), $\view$~-- azimuth and elevation of the camera position (represented by their sine and cosine~\footnote{We do this to deal with periodicity of the angle.
 If we simply used the number of degrees, the network would have no way to understand that 0 and 359 degrees are in fact very close.}) and $\augparams$~-- the parameters of additional artificial transformations applied to the images.
 The targets are the RGB output image $\RGB$ and the segmentation mask $\segm$.
+We note that predicting segmentation masks is not a strict requirement for good generative capabilities but it allows us to easily separate the generated images from the background -- and potentially replace it.
+In most figures we use these predicted segmentation masks to replace black background with white.

 We include artificial transformations $T_\augparams$ described by the randomly generated parameter vector $\augparams$ to increase the amount of variation in the training data and reduce overfitting, analogous to data augmentation in discriminative CNN training~\cite{Krizhevsky_NIPS2012}.
-Each $T_\augparams$ is a combination of the following transformations: in-plane rotation, translation, zoom, stretching horizontally or vertically, changing hue, changing saturation, changing brightness.
+Each $T_\augparams$ is a combination of the following transformations: in-plane rotation (up to $\pm 12\degree$), translation (up to $\pm10 \%$ of image size), zoom-in ($100\%$ to $135\%$), stretching horizontally or vertically (up to $10\%$), changing hue (arbitrary random additive factor), changing saturation ($25\%$ to $400\%$), changing brightness ($35\%$ to $300\%$).